Ester: Structure and bonding

 Many carboxylic acid esters have the potential for conformational isomerism, but they tend to adopt an S-cis (or Z) conformation rather than the S-trans (or E) alternative, due to a combination of hyperconjugation and dipole minimization effects.
 The preference for the Z conformation is influenced by the nature of the substituents and solvent, if present.
 Lactones with small rings are restricted to the s-trans (i.e. E) conformation due to their cyclic structure.

 Physical properties and characterization

 Esters derived from carboxylic acids and alcohols are more polar than ethers but less polar than alcohols.
 They participate in hydrogen bonds as hydrogen-bond acceptors, but cannot act as hydrogen-bond donors, unlike their parent alcohols.
 This ability to participate in hydrogen bonding confers some water-solubility.
 Because of their lack of hydrogen-bond-donating ability, esters do not self-associate.
 Consequently, esters are more volatile than carboxylic acids of similar molecular weight.

 Characterization and analysis

 Esters are generally identified by gas chromatography, taking advantage of their volatility.
 IR spectra for esters feature an intense sharp band in the range 1730–1750 cm−1 assigned to νC=O. This peak changes depending on the functional groups attached to the carbonyl.
-For example, a benzene ring or double bond in conjugation with the carbonyl will bring the wavenumber down about 30 cm−1.
+For example, a benzene ring or double bond in conjunction with the carbonyl will bring the wavenumber down about 30 cm−1.